Pages define the end-user interface of a Mendix application. Pages are created and edited in the page editor.

 - Open the Properties tab.

 Click Delete at the bottom of the Properties tab.

 The selected page is deleted.

-The Toolbox shows the tools that can be used in the Page editor.
+The Toolbox shows the tools that can be used on pages.

 This tab consists of the following:

-Building blocks of the Web Modeler are divided into the following categories:
+Building blocks of Studio are divided into the following categories: